taliaairma/narwhal-bunny/assets/markdowns/Simplified JS.md

 * It's important to be familiar with the multiple ways of writing functions becuase you will come across each of these when reading other JavaScript code.

+Concise Body Arrow Functions

+JS also provides several ways to refactor arrow function syntax.
+The most condensed form of the function is known as concise boy.
+We'll explore a few of these techniques below:

+1. Functions that take only a single parameter do not need that parameter to be enclosed in parenteses.
+>> However, if a function takes zero or multiple parameters, parentheses are required.

+2. A function body composed of single-line block does not need curly braces.
+Without the curly braces, whatever that line evaluates will be automatically returned.
+The contents of the block should immediately follow the arrow => and the return keyword can be removed.
+This is referred as implicit return.

+So if we have a function:
+const squareNum = (num) => {
+  return num * num;
+};

+We can refactor the function to: const squareNum = num => num * num;

+Notice the following changes:
+- The parentheses around num have been removed, since it has a single parameter.
+- The curly braces { } have been removed isnce the function consists of a single-line block.
+- The return keyword has been removed since the function consists of a single-line block.